bryanforbes/dojo2-core/README.md

    `// fall through`.
 1. `else` and `while` keywords must be on their own line, not cuddled with the closing bracket of the previous `if`/`do` block.
-This is consistent with the use of all other block statements.
+This is consistent with the use of all other block statements and allows comments to be placed consistently before conditional statements, rather than sometimes-before, sometimes-inside.
 1. `var` declarations that declare multiple variables at once must always put each variable identifier on its own line.
 This prevents variable declarations being lost inside long lists that may also include immediate